rashaad-ak/A-Path-Finding-Algorithm/README.md

 # Path-Finding-Algorithm
 A* Path Finding Algorithm done in Python.

-Instructions:
+Instructions to install pygame:

-Install pygame: "pip install pygame"
+Install pygame on windows : "pip install pygame"

+Install pygame on macOS : "pip3 install pygame"

+Instructions to use the application:

 Right click mouse for starting point